jmalbu/machine-learning-econometrics/ps2/README.md

 ## Topics Covered

 **Part I**: Conceptual exercises from *An Introduction to Statistical Learning (ISL)*
-- Hypothesis testing
 - Overfitting vs. underfitting
-- Interpretability of linear models
+- Bias-variance tradeoff
-- Train/test error dynamics
+- Training vs. test error dynamics
+- Interpreting model flexibility

-**Part II**: Applied regression and model diagnostics in R
+**Part II**: Polynomial regression and model evaluation in R
-- Polynomial feature transformation
+- Fitting polynomial models up to degree 5
+- Residual diagnostics and goodness of fit
+- Cross-validation to select the optimal degree
-- Model comparison and residual analysis
+- RMSE and R² for model comparison
-- Error metrics (RMSE, R²) and visualization

-**Part III**: Advanced regression and interaction terms
+**Part III**: Multivariate regression with county-level data
-- Investigating heterogeneous effects
+- Predicting gas station density in North Carolina counties
+- Identifying and interpreting significant socioeconomic predictors
+- Evaluating models with RMSE and R² metrics
-- Log transformations and model fit
+- Communicating results using plots and tables
-- Practical modeling with real-world data

 ---